Amid ongoing concerns about the COVID-19 pandemic, federal agencies overseeing energy production have committed to maintaining their operations.

-The Bureau of Land Management, Department of the Interior, and Environmental Protection Agency have issued plans to suspend entrance fees temporarily and open national parks and other federally managed properties, promote online oil and gas lease sales, and continue to perform day-to-day tasks while also observing guidelines on protecting the health of both employees and the public.
+Officials from the Bureau of Land Management (BLM), the Department of the Interior, and the Environmental Protection Agency have outlined plans to facilitate telework, temporarily suspend entrance fees for national parks and federally managed properties, and ensure the continuation of essential operations, including oil and gas lease sales.

 “Because we have moved to an online auction with a third-party contractor, there are no public health risks associated with carrying out this important mandate,” Tollefson added.
 “While the majority of the BLM staff is teleworking, any staff associated with the sale will be practicing social distancing, as well as other mitigation measures recommended by the CDC.”

 EnergyNet is the entity responsible for conducting the Bureau of Land Management (BLM) sales each quarter, with an upcoming sale featuring nearly 200,000 acres.

 In a lease sale held by the BLM New Mexico State Office in February, bids totaling $20,389,528.00 were received for 66 parcels covering 16,784.64 acres.